So, you want to become a day trader and join the hundreds of thousands of day traders who are living in the UK? Then this guide is for you.

 Day trading is a very popular trading style that involves the opening and closing of trades within one trading day.

 So, depending on the day trading strategy that a trader uses, a day trader could scan the market for possible trading opportunities early in the morning.
 Then leave the trades open during the day, and close them a few minutes before the end of the trading day.
 This is what I call an intraday swing trader.
+Want to know how much they earn?
+Check that out here.

 Other day traders who follow a breakout trading style may hold their trades even shorter, from a few minutes to a few hours.